AlexGriffith10/block-one-test/README.md

 In the project directory, you can run:
 ### `docker-compose up`

+This is the prefered method as all the dependencies will be included<br />
 This will spin up the app at port 3000.
 If you have node on your local machine you can start it using the following method.

 ### `To Run locally outside of a container`